Type above and press Enter to search. Press Esc to cancel.

 Unity

-Make sure all the design elements you are using when putting together your store make sense with your overall brand.
-You might find great props or accessories, but the most important thing to keep in mind is whether or not they fit with the story you want to tell.
+Create unity amongst your in-store displays, decorations, and design to make your store’s aesthetic come together visually for your clients.
+Cohesion is key.
+Make sure all the design elements you use make sense with your overall brand.
+You might find great props or accessories, but the most important thing to keep in mind is whether or not they fit with the story you want to tell; be intentional with your product storytelling.

 (Source)